brjezierski/mindex-java-code-challenge/README.md

 - dao/CompensationRepository.java
 - service/CompensationService.java
 - service/impl/CompensationServiceImpl.java
-- controller/CompensationConroller.java
+- controller/CompensationConroller.java<br>
-I modified:
-- DataBootstrap.java
+- and I modified DataBootstrap.java

 The implementation of <em>Compensation</em> type is leargely based on the implementation of <em>Employee</em> type.
 In order to store a reference to the given <em>Employee</em> instance, I added a nested object with <em>employeeId</em> field to the <em>employee</em> field.
 This way when calling the GET endpoint, the <em>employee</em> field contains all null fields but <em>employeeId</em>.
 I decided for this implementation as storing a reference to an entire employee class with all the fields would be too heavy-weight.
+The other empty contructor is used to facilitate calling the <em>getEntityFrom</em> function in a JUnit test which does not support passing contructor parameters.

 ## Testing